4 Reasons Why Self Care Is Critical For Working Moms to Succeed

 Stress and sleep deprivation releases cortisol into your bloodstream, which triggers fat storage around your waist.
 No wonder it’s so hard to lose that pregnancy weight while getting up every three hours with a new baby!
 Who knew!?

-Not only is it demoralizing to carry more weight than your ideal, it increases your risk of developing heart disease, diabetes, cancer, and arthritis, among other conditions.
+Not only is it demoralizing to carry more weight than your ideal, but it also increases your risk of developing heart disease, diabetes, cancer, and arthritis, among other conditions.
 And we all want to live long enough to play with our grandkids, maybe even see them get married, right?

 So the next time you’re tempted to stay up until midnight sorting, folding, and putting away everyone’s laundry, go to sleep.
 You can just dress the kids out of baskets of clean laundry.
 Similarly, taking your work lunch break to exercise can actually give you a burst of energy and makes the afternoon more productive.